jschnurr/jeffsidea.com/README.md

 This will generate the `_site` folder.

-For convinience, there is a `Makefile` in this repo that defines the following rules:
+For convenience, there is a `Makefile` in this repo that defines the following rules:

 - `make build` to build the site
 - `make serve` to build and then serve the site on `http://localhost:4000`